John A. Logan College

 John A. Logan College is a public community college in Carterville, Illinois.
 It is part of the Illinois Community College System.
-As of 2016, it had a total enrollment of 4,424 students: 1,990 full- and 2,434 part-time.
+As of 2022, it had a total enrollment of 3,272 students.

 History

 John A. Logan College was established in 1967 under the Illinois Junior College Act of 1965, enrolled its first students in the fall of 1968, and acquired its permanent campus in 1969.
 The college is named for John A. Logan, a Civil War general who also, before and after the war, represented Illinois in the United States Congress as a member of both the House before the war, and Senate, after the war.